buvis/docs/src/home/installation.md

 ### Linux

-1. Ensure `git`, `curl`, and `sudo` are available
-2. The install script handles mise, libffi-dev, and fonts automatically
+The install script bootstraps git and curl if missing, then handles mise, libffi, and fonts automatically.
+Supports apt, dnf, pacman, zypper, and apk.
+The only assumption is that `curl` is available to fetch the script and `sudo` is available for system packages.

 ### WSL